StefanLeng/gurps-gridless/README.md

 ### API

-If you want to set the token dimenions, scale and offset from a macro or from another module, youn need to set them through this module if it is active.
-Changes to the normal token attributes will have no effect, because they will be  overwriten by the module.
+If you want to set the token dimensions, scale and offset from a macro or from another module, you need to set them through this module if it is active.
+Changes to the normal token attributes will have no effect, because they will be  overwritten by the module.

 You can get the api with this call: